 The Fancy Product Builder

 Once that’s done we can hit Edit Elements or go directly to the Fancy Products section under Products in the sidebar.
-From here we will be selecting the view we want to customize and adding any elements we want to it.
+From here we will be selecting the view we want to customize and then add any elements we want to it.

 You’ve got a Manage Elements section where you’ll add the elements or text that you want and beneath that is where you set the parameters for every element.
-These parameters will determine the location and behaviour of the element on the front-end.
+These parameters will determine the location and behavior of the element on the front end.

 Including Fancy Designs